BrokenRegistry/Rotp-Fusion/FeaturesChanges.md

 ### Features:

+- Opponents panel automation:
+  - Reducing the number of opponents will no longer remove those who are out of bounds, so they will reappear when the number increases again.
+  - If you clear an opponent (with mid-click) while holding down the Ctrl key, all the following opponent will be cleared too.
+  - If you click on an opponent while holding down, all the following empty opponents will be set to the first available species.
+- The 'Reworked' abilities will now randomly select one of the custom species that has the corresponding "Species for Animation".
+- Added field in custom Species: Bound AI and Species for animation.
 - In the Species Customization pane, you can now select where the species Files are stored.
   - They can be organized in sub-folders, and will be displayed with their sub-folders.
   - The file Name (on the left) is used as key, and will be updated to include the sub-folders.
 This to avoid two species having the same key.